gradle/gradle/design-docs/jdk9-support.md

 - Consuming source is recompiled when API class is changed.
 - Consuming source is not recompiled when implementation class changes in an incompatible way.

-## Story: Allow generation of public API jars
+## Story: Allow generation of API jars

 Given a set of source classes and a list of packages, generate a jar that only contains the public members of the source classes that belong to those packages.A stub class contains only the public members of the source class required at compile time.

 ### Implementation